 The first Danish Ambassador to Estonia following Estonia's restoration of independence was Otto Borch, who was sent from Copenhagen on 26 August 1991, just days after the re-establishment of diplomatic relations.
 The present Ambassador of the Kingdom of Denmark to Estonia is Kristina Miskowiak Beckward.

 Estonia's first foreign mission after World War II – the Baltic Information Centre – was opened in Copenhagen, Denmark in December 1990.
 The Estonian Embassy was opened in October 1991.
 The first Estonian Ambassador to Denmark was Arvo Alas (1991-1996).
-As of October 2015, Märt Volmer is the Estonian Ambassador to Denmark.
+As of January 2020, William Mart Laanemäe is the Estonian Ambassador to Denmark.

-Estonia also has five honorary consuls in Denmark: Count Ulrich Holstein-Holsteinborg in Holsteinborg, Bo Stærmose in Odense, Thomas Graversen in Fredericia, Katja Nowak in Nielsen Aalborg and Claus Emil Engel Johansen in Aarhus.
+Estonia also has six honorary consuls in Denmark: Count Ulrich Holstein-Holsteinborg in Holsteinborg, Bo Stærmose in Odense, Thomas Graversen in Fredericia, Katja Nowak in Nielsen Aalborg and Claus Emil Engel Johansen in Aarhus and Filip Dalthur Rasmussen in Vordingborg.
 Also representative of Enterprise Estonia is working at the embassy in Copenhagen (Lucie Fallesen).

 |October 2018||Prince Joachim in Tapa|